 The four-story, LEED Gold-certified structure will house the entire department, including all of its research labs, special collections used for teaching, and faculty offices.
 A large portion of the building is also dedicated to updated classrooms, teaching labs, student common spaces, advising and tutoring offices, and study rooms.

-“It’s designed to foster more interaction,” said Mike Antolin, professor and chair of the Department of Biology, “and it has the flexibility to be able to meet unanticipated future needs.”
+“It’s designed to foster more interaction,” said Mike Antolin, professor and former chair of the Department of Biology, “and it has the flexibility to be able to meet unanticipated future needs.”

 The 155,000 square-foot, $70 million building was funded in large part by the University Facility Fee Advisory Board, a group of students who determine the allocation of the student facility fee.
 Inspired by this funding, the department wanted to make the building “people-friendly and individual-friendly,” said biology Professor Joe von Fischer.
 “There’s light, there’s comfortable seating.
 It’s user-friendly.”